Avoma vs Fathom

 Conversation intelligence

-AI call scoring, coaching, talk patterns
+AI call scoring (100% coverage), coaching, talk patterns

-AI Scorecards, behavioral metrics (Business plan)
+AI Scorecards, behavioral metrics (Business plan only)

 Chorus: call scoring, deal intelligence, market intelligence